jtrip/Ampli-tag/README.md

 Ampli-tag
 =========

-Ampli-tag is a VU meter for NeoPixel LED strips.
+Ampli-tag is a VU meter for NeoPixel LEDs and strips.
 A 'fork' of the Ampli-tie project from Adafruit/Becky/Colin and other people mentioned below.